47 Rankers Reviews

 • Thought I'd add the pakeha KIWI perspective.

-• This was a spur of the minute attraction.
+• This was a brilliant personalised tour.

 • This was an absolutely outstanding tour!